fbreton/script-for-Harness/CCM/AssetManagement/README.md

 # Description of usage of the scripts
 Those script are used on some use case of Harness CCM Asset Management.
-Here the goal is to document their usage and associated use case.
+Here the goal is to document their usage and associated use cases.

 ## CreateUpdateBucket.py
 This script can be call used in a pipeline called by an asset management rule to create or update a Cost Category and associated Cost Bucket that will be used to show the cost of assets